Drew Waters Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Drew Waters (.361 on-base percentage in past 10 games, 67 points above season-long percentage), battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Kansas City Royals, including Drew Waters and his .500 slugging percentage over his past 10 games, take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Phillies.
+In his last game he had a one-hit showing (1-for-4) against the Red Sox.

 Drew Waters Game Info & Props vs. the Red Sox